-Belle Époque jewelry was machine created as well as handcrafted.
+Belle Époque jewelry included machine created as well as handcrafted pieces.
 However, the Arts and Crafts movement was a response against the use of machines.
-Arts and Crafts jewelry was all hand-fabricated.
+Thus, Arts and Crafts jewelry was all hand-fabricated.
 This design period was brief due to incredibly labor-intensive techniques, which made the jewelry too expensive.

 Belle Époque Jewelry of The Art Nouveau Period (1895-1910)

 Jewelry makers of the Art Nouveau period strived to capture the movement of nature in wearable works of art.
 The jewelry designs seemed to come straight from paintings or the natural environment.

 Notable Characteristics of Art Nouveau Period Jewelry

 Fluid lines and asymmetrical patterns were common motifs.
 Female forms and nature scenes, including flowers, insects, lizards, and snakes, often graced jewelry pieces from this period.
 Jewelry makers commonly used gold, silver, and platinum.

 Enameling dominated Belle Époque jewelry of the Art Nouveau.
 Different methods were used: